scrapinghub/spidermon/docs/source/actions.rst

 ==============

-You can define your own custom actions to be executed after your monitors finish its execution.
+You can define your own custom actions to be executed after your monitors finish their execution.
 Just create a class that inherits from `spidermon.core.actions.Action` and implement the `run_action` method.

 .. code-block:: python